hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 He finally reaches the top.

-There is a strange typing machine on a desk, with a piece of yellow papaer and a writting in low speech. *Alone he was when he started his journey, and alone is how Roland reaches the Dark Tower.* — he reads, it makes no sense to him.
+There is a strange typing machine on a desk, with a piece of yellow paper and a writing in low speech. *Alone he was when he started his journey, and alone is how Roland reaches the Dark Tower.* — he reads, it makes no sense to him.

 There is a red door, with the same eye he has seen before, painted on top.
 The eye of the Crimson King.
 It is already opened and it leads to the rooftop.